Norway

 The remainder of the day is free for you to explore Tromsø.
 There is an excellent polar museum as well as the Fjellheisen cable car which offers spectacular panoramic views of Tromso (you can choose to hike or take the easy way).

 This evening you can enjoy the unique experience of a Midnight Sun Kayak Expedition.
 While paddling you may enjoy the rich wildlife found in these waters including small porpoise whales that bob up next to your kayak.
-From white, sandy beaches to high mountainous peaks, this is a picturesque setting that will leave you with lasting memories of this magical coastal world.
+From white, sandy beaches to high mountainous peaks, this is a picturesque setting that will leave you with lasting memories of this charming coastal world.

-Day 3, Longyearbyen
+Day 3, Longyearbyen – Isfjorden

+Today you will fly further north to Longyearbyen, the capital of Spitzbergen, the main island of the Svalbard Archipelago.
+Welcome to the Arctic proper!
 Svalbard is one of the world’s most northerly inhabited regions.
-It is a magical land of polar bears (there are more polar bears than people in Svalbard), arctic foxes and reindeer; a land of tundra, glaciers and icy mountains.
+It is a magical land of polar bears (there are more polar bears than people in Svalbard), arctic fox and reindeer; a landscape of tundra, glaciers and icy mountains.

 Read More